tarmst/tarmst.github.io/_posts/2023-12-06-shah_research.md

 ---

+As a part of undergraduate research with Dr. Sahil Shah, I am  developing a spiking network for object detection.
+Currently, I am building and comparing several networks for object detection including single shot multibox detectors and encoder-decoder models using spiking convolutional networks.

 This project aims to develop a spiking neural network for object detection on event data, allowing object detection in scenarios with low power constraints, such as implantable devices and wearables.

-I am contributing to the project by developing a spiking network for object detection.
-I am currently building and comparing several networks for object detection including single shot multibox detectors and encoder-decoder models using spiking convolutional networks.

 Once built, these networks may be deployed in biomedical devices in the future.